 In our infancy we were advancing them by doing our all to safeguard access rights and the opportunity to freely go into our national and state parks to enjoy outdoor pursuits.
 When formed, our organisation was a coming together of respected professionals – many leaders in their field – to unite, discuss, lead and advance our cause.

 NSW has a strong heritage in providing national parks for the people.
 The Royal National Park, south of Sydney, was Australia’s first national and the second such park to be declared in the world after Yellowstone National Park in the USA.
-Our advocacy for access has been for individuals, commercial operators and organisations such as Clubs, Scouts, Guides and even Duke of Edinburgh Award Scheme.
+Our advocacy for access has been for individuals, commercial operators and organisations such as Clubs, Scouts, Guides and even The Duke of Edinburgh’s International Award.

 Hand in hand with that, we’ve been providing a home for Outdoor Recreation Providers — many fledgling businesses — that have gone on to establish solid reputable operations serving the tourist, corporate, education and general markets.
 We’ve been at the forefront of helping outdoor providers come together, network, share, learn and grow.

 We’ve been a huge proponent of Outdoor Education (OE) — helping to clarify exactly what it is— using the outdoors as a learning vehicle to aid personal, social and community development — and encouraging more and more schools to provide OE opportunities for their students.
 We’ve recognised that the experience of being and learning outdoors has been challenged in recent decades due to society developments and other school and sporting pursuits competing with OE as an in-school and extra-curricular activity.
 However we believe strongly in the value of OE and are heartened to see growth in this area.